+The Appalachian region has a long craft tradition that is brought to life at live demonstrations in both Gatlinburg; Tennessee; and Cherokee, North Carolina.
 The strong crafts tradition in the Smokies produces many fine handcrafted items.
 Long after most people along the Eastern Seaboard lived in a cash economy, the mountain people still spun thread from sheep shearings, built furniture from forest hardwoods and made baskets styled after those made by the Cherokee people, their predecessors in the region.
 Appalachian crafts include rocking and cane chairs, cornshuck dolls, hand-carved wood sculptures and woven items such as napkins, jackets, scarves and blankets.
 Situated along an eight-mile loop resplendent with natural beauty is the only zoned crafts community in the United States and the largest group of independent artisans in North America proudly known as Great Smoky Arts & Craft Community.
 Visitors to this artists's haven can step back in time and witness the rich heritage of Gatlinburg come to life when they stroll through more than 100 of the community's shops, restaurants and studios.
 Established in 1937, the community boasts celebrated artisans with a variety of skills, specializing in everything from whittling to painting, sewing, weaving and carving to create original collectibles and works.
 No visitor will leave empty-handed when they shop the many contemporary crafts, handmade gifts, and one-of-a-kind pieces.
 In the spring, arts and crafts lovers can learn craftmanship in a variety of mediums during Hands on Gatlinburg, a weekend-long event packed with workshops taught by community artists.
 Those looking for unique creations in downtown Gatlinburg can find them at the internationally-recognized Arrowmont School of Arts and Crafts.
-Aspiring and advanced artists can particpate in workshops taught by studio artists and university faculty Please visit gatlinburg.com for more information.
+Aspiring and advanced artists can participate in workshops taught by studio artists and university faculty Please visit gatlinburg.com for more information.

-Kick off the new year in style.
-Gatlinburg celebrates Auld Lang Syne with a New Year's Eve Ball Drop and Fireworks Show from the top of the 400-foot-tall Gatlinburg Space Needle.
-GUIDE SERVICES Smoky Mountain Angler offers full- or half-day group and personally guided fishing trips, including waders, rods and license; call (865) 436-8746 for more information.
-A Walk in the Woods features guided day hikes, nature walks and backpacking trips; call (865) 436- 8746 for more information.
+Fireworks Show from the top of the 400-foot-tall Gatlinburg Space Needle.

+GUIDE SERVICES Smoky Mountain Angler offers fullor half-day group and personally guided fishing trips, including waders, rods and license: call (865) 436-8746 for more information.
+A Walk in the Woods features guided day hikes, nature walks and backpacking trips; call (865) 436-8283 for more information.
 Nantahala Outdoor Center's Great Outpost, immediately adjacent to the park's Gatlinburg entrance, features outdoor gear and guide services for hiking, trout fishing and rafting; call (865) 277-8209 for more information.

 VISITOR SERVICES There are seven banks with 24-hour ATMs, several service stations, grocery stores, liquor stores and drug stores.
 Call 911 for ambulance service.
 FOR MORE INFORMATION For brochures and additional information, please call the Gatlinburg Convention and Visitors Bureau at (865) 436-4178; visit gatlinburg.com or download the Gatlinburg app.
-CHEROKEE, NC